33 Ways to Lose 3 Inches—Fast!

 Fill at least half of your lunch and dinner plate with vegetables.
 Vegetables are nutrient-dense, high in satiating fiber, and low in calories, making then ideal weight loss tools, says registered dietitian Danielle Omar.
 "By eating the veggie half of your plate before anything else, you will take the edge off your hunger, eat less overall calories, and still feel full and satisfied.
 Keep eating this way and the pounds will painlessly melt away."

 Spread Out Your Protein

 Diet experts say we need about one gram of protein per kilogram of body weight to aid muscle growth and weight loss, so if that's what you're eating each day, you're bound to get the body of your dreams, right?
 Unfortunately, there's more to it than that.
-According to University of Texas researchers, when you consume your protein can make or break how much lean muscle mass you're able to pack on.
+According to a study in the Journal of Nutrition, when you consume your protein can make or break how much lean muscle mass you're able to pack on.
 If you're like most Americans, you likely consume little to no protein for breakfast, a bit of protein at lunch and the bulk of your daily intake during dinner—which the researchers discovered isn't ideal for muscle synthesis.
 Luckily, the fix is a simple one: Just distribute your protein intake evenly throughout the day.
 The scientists found that those who followed this simple trick had 25 percent higher protein synthesis than those who ate the majority of the nutrient after the sun went down.
-Check out our Ultimate Guide to Protein for your one-stop shop.
+Check out our ultimate guide to protein for your one-stop shop.